studyllm/cursor-prompt-manager/README_en.md

 3. **Use Prompts with AI Chat**:
    - Use `Ctrl+Shift+I` (Cmd+Shift+I on Mac) to open the quick picker
-   - Click prompts directly in the Prompt Manager panel to load into chat
+   - Click prompts directly in the Prompt Manager panel
-   - Prompts are automatically copied to clipboard and loaded into Cursor's AI chat
+   - Prompts are automatically copied to clipboard and Cursor's AI chat opens
+   - Press `Cmd+V` (or `Ctrl+V`) to paste the prompt in the chat interface
-   - Fallback option to insert into editor if chat integration fails
+   - Alternative option to insert into editor is also available

 ## Default Prompts